 Parryville is a tiny borough located in the state of Pennsylvania.
 With a population of 415 people and just one neighborhood, Parryville is the 1015th largest community in Pennsylvania.
-Parryville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Parryville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Parryville is generally considered to be a blue-collar town.
 53.30% of the Parryville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Parryville is a borough of transportation and shipping workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Parryville who work in maintenance occupations (6.13%), food service (5.66%), and healthcare (5.66%).